Hurricane Patricia spares Mexican cities, roars through remote villages

 At one point generating sustained winds of up to 200 mph (322 kph), Patricia was the strongest hurricane ever recorded in the Western Hemisphere.
 Even though it lost some power before coming ashore, it was still a Category 5 storm, the strongest on the five-step Saffir-Simpson scale.
 Such storms are relatively rare and are capable of causing devastating destruction.

-The hurricane's center hit land on Friday evening near the area of Cuixmala, the NHC said.
+The hurricane's centre hit land on Friday evening near the area of Cuixmala, the NHC said.

-Founded by Anglo-French financier Sir James Goldsmith, the resort at Cuixmala has played host over the years to a colorful assortment of world leaders, musicians and eccentric billionaires.
+Founded by Anglo-French financier Sir James Goldsmith, the resort at Cuixmala has played host over the years to a colourful assortment of world leaders, musicians and eccentric billionaires.

 Maria Pavon, a Cuixmala reservations booker based in the inland city of Colima, said there were no guests staying when the storm hit as they had all been evacuated.
 But there was no word yet on the state of the resort.
 She and colleagues had been unable to make contact as phone lines were down, Pavon said.